axelarnetwork/axelar-contract-deployments/sui/docs/channel.md

 A `Channel` serves as a destination address for cross-chain messages on Sui, via the [Axelar Gateway contract](https://github.com/axelarnetwork/axelar-cgp-sui/tree/main/move/axelar_gateway).
 It is an identifier that allows applications to send and receive messages between Sui and other chains through the Axelar network. <!-- skip-check -->

 Key characteristics:
-- **Unique Identification**: Each Channel has a unique `UID` (Universal Identifier) field, as well as an object ID, that's used in address on Sui.
-Transferring the object to another owner will not modify the `UID`, nor the object ID.
+- **Unique Identification**: Each `Channel` has a unique `UID` (Universal Identifier) field, as well as an object ID on Sui.
+Transferring the object to another owner will transfer the `Channel`'s capabilities (operator, distributor, etc.) but will not modify the `UID` or object ID of the `Channel`.
-- **Message Routing**: The `Channel`'s ID is used by the Axelar protocol to route approved messages to the correct destination.
+- **Message Routing**: `Channel`s are used by the Axelar protocol to route approved messages to the correct destination.
-- **Cross-chain Messaging**: `Channel`s enable bidirectional communication with other blockchain networks
+- **Cross-chain Messaging**: `Channel`s enable bidirectional communication with other blockchain networks.

 In the context of ITS, the `Channel` serves multiple critical roles:
-1. **ITS Instance Identity**: The main ITS contract maintains its own `Channel` with the Axelar Gateway which represents the ITS instance's address for receiving messages from the Axelar Hub.
+1. **ITS Instance Identity**: The ITS contract maintains its own `Channel` with the Axelar Gateway which represents the ITS instance's address for receiving messages from the Axelar Hub.
 2. **Message Verification**: When receiving cross-chain messages from GMP, the `Channel` validates incoming `ApprovedMessage` objects are destined for the correct recipient.
-3. **Source Attribution**: When preparing outbound messages, the `Channel`'s address is included to identify the sender, and replaces the need to track the coin deployer by their Sui address.
+3. **Source Attribution**: When preparing outbound messages, the `Channel` identifies the sender, and it replaces the need to track coin deployers by their Sui address.

 ## Sui Object Model and `Channel` Ownership